 A continuation of ART 100, Drawing I. This course builds on and refines the experiences of Drawing I focusing on a variety of media including color, mixed-media, and may include digital media.
 Emphasis is on invention and formal concerns.
 Explorations into abstraction, nonobjective and fabricated image making is covered in this class.
 This course includes vocabulary development, critical analysis activities, and reference to contemporary and historic models of drawing.
-Six studio hours a week.
-IAI: ART 904

-ART 101 - Drawing II Foundations (3) Prerequisite: ART 100
+ART 101 - Drawing II Foundations (3)

+Prerequisite: ART 100 spring

 A continuation of ART 100, Drawing I. This course builds on and refines the experiences of Drawing I focusing on a variety of media including color, mixed-media, and may include digital media.
 Emphasis is on invention and formal concerns.
 Explorations into abstraction, non-objectivity and fabricated image making is covered in this class.
 This course includes vocabulary development, critical analysis activities, and reference to contemporary and historic models of drawing.
-Six studio hours a week.
-Limited Transfer - See advisor for more information.
+Limited Transfer - See advisor for more information

-ART 103 - Digital Art (3) Prerequisite: None
+ART 103 - Digital Art (3)

 An introduction to digital art, imaging, and design.
 Digital image manipulation and generation will be practiced, including the integration of computer hardware, software, and peripheral devices as tools to capture, compose and construct images using traditional and contemporary visual approaches as applied to art and design.
 Students will study the creation of art and design through the usage of layout devices such as composition, visual hierarchy, content development and concept development.
 Art and design software standard to the industry will be utilized.
-Six studio hours a week.
-Limited Transfer - See advisor for more information.
+Limited Transfer - See advisor for more information

-ART 167 - Graphic Design I (3) Prerequisite: None
+ART 167 - Graphic Design I (3)

 An introduction to the fundamentals of graphic design.
 Topics include research, image manipulation, vector graphics, logo development, typography, and layout design for print and screen.
 Students will use the formal elements of design including composition, color, texture, pattern, point, line, and shape and apply them using graphic tools into effective graphic design communications.
 Art and design software standard to the industry will be utilized.
-Six studio hours a week.
 Limited Transfer - See advisor for more information.

-ART 200 - Figure Drawing I (3) Prerequisite: ART 100
+ART 200 - Figure Drawing I (3)

+Prerequisite: ART 100 spring

 An introduction to drawing the human figure using a variety of media.
 Drawings are derived from direct observation emphasizing descriptive and gestural drawing techniques of the human figure.
 Drawing activities include drawing the figure, its specific features, and learning to understand and illustrate anatomical differences from a variety of human body types.
-Six studio hours a week.
 Limited Transfer - See advisor for more information.

-ART 201 - Figure Drawing II (3) Prerequisite: ART 200
+ART 201 - Figure Drawing II (3)

+Prerequisite: ART 200 spring

 A continuation of ART 200.
 This course builds upon aesthetic and technical skills begun in the introductory level course.
-Six studio hours a week.
 Limited Transfer - See advisor for more information.

-ART 203 - Digital Imaging (3) Prerequisite: None
+ART 203 - Digital Imaging (3)

 An introduction to digital imaging using software, graphic images, and photography as tools to create artwork.
 This course surveys production, manipulation, and output of photographic images electronically and for print.
 Topics include meaning, aesthetics, historical context, image appropriation, and the implications of photographic electronic imaging to legal, moral, and social issues in the commercial and fine arts fields.
 Students will learn about raster and vector graphics, resolution, file formats, output devices, color systems, and image-acquisitions.
 Art and design software standard to the industry will be utilized.
-Six studio hours a week.
 Limited Transfer - See advisor for more information.

-ART 204 - Digital Illustration (3) Prerequisite: None
+ART 204 - Digital Illustration (3)